KasrAskari/ML-Templates/README.md

-### Machine-Learning templates for faster and easier coding
+### Machine-Learning templates for faster and easier coding⚡